 fb

-TONGUE TIE (LINGUAL FRENULUM)
+TONGUE TIE IN CHILDREN (LINGUAL FRENULUM)

 tongue tie in toddlers

-LIP TIE (LABIAL FRENULUM)
+PEDIATRIC LIP TIE (LABIAL FRENULUM)

 Lip tie in toddlers

-Symptoms of a Tongue Tie
+Symptoms of Tongue Tie in Children

 Bruised (or) bleeding nipple